Higher-form entanglement asymmetry and topological order

-\textit{Topological entanglement entropy}.---In the toric code example above, $S[\rho_A^\text{sym}]$ encodes the area-law part of $S[\rho_A]$, while $\Delta S_A=\log 2$ extracts a subleading correction.
+In the toric code example above, $S[\rho_A^\text{sym}]$ encodes the area-law part of $S[\rho_A]$, while $\Delta S_A=\log 2$ extracts a subleading correction.
 This latter term is none other than the topological entanglement entropy (TEE), $S_\text{topo}$~\cite{hamma_tee_2005, levin_tee_2006, kitaev_tee_2006}.
 While the area law coefficient is model-dependent, the TEE encodes the long-range entanglement pattern of the topological phase.
 It is then natural to ask if the 1-form entanglement asymmetry and the TEE are the same.

 While there are connections between the two quantities that we now illustrate, the asymmetry and TEE are different in general.
 Conceptually, the TEE reflects the fact that all flux strings in the ground state of the toric code must form closed loops.
 This constraint reduces the entanglement entropy of any subregion, contractible or non-contractible.
 In contrast, the entanglement asymmetry is a measure of \textit{symmetry breaking}, and captures the presence of different 1-form charges, i.e., non-contractible strings, inside a non-contractible subregion.

 We can highlight the differences between the TEE and the entanglement asymmetry from some simple examples.
-In a contractible region of the toric code, $S_\text{topo}$ is bounded from below by $\log 2$~\cite{kim_bound_2023}, but $\Delta S_A$ vanishes.
+In a contractible region of the toric code, $S_\text{topo}$ is bounded below by $\log 2$~\cite{kim_bound_2023}, but $\Delta S_A$ vanishes.